How's your 2016 going so far?

 So even though these were originally created to help me plan out the rest of my year, I've decided to share the entire process with you!

-Watch the video below to learn how to plan your content, revenue goals, and product launch timelines for the rest of 2016 using these exact spreadsheets!
+Watch the video below to learn how to plan your content, revenue goals, and product launch timelines for the rest of the year using these exact spreadsheets!

 (Please note: All numbers shown are for demonstration purposes only and do not reflect the finances, goals, or products in my own business)